USC vs. UCLA: Which College to Choose?

 1. Is UCLA or USC Better?

-Regarding rankings, USC comes in at number 25 in US News’ list of the Best National Universities.
-UCLA sits a bit higher at number 20.
-However, it’s important to note that both schools are prestigious and excellent choices for stellar students and high achievers.
+Regarding rankings, UCLA comes in at number 15 in US News’ list of the Best National Universities.
+USC sits higher at number 28.
+However, both schools are very prestigious and excellent choices for high achievers.

 2. Is It Harder to Get Into USC or UCLA?